Zamiell/stardew-valley/Min-Max_Guide.md

 The plan for the day is to meet everybody in the town and save money for tomorrow so that we can buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) for 1,800g as soon as possible.
 (We want to meet everybody so that we can complete the "Introductions" quest in order to unlock the "How to Win Friends" for an extra 100g on Spring 2.)

 An alternate strategy for Spring 1 would be to ignore all of the NPCs and focus on killing every weed on the map + every weed on the farm, which has the advantage of getting a few more mixed seeds planted on the first day.
 However, in the "meet everybody" route, you still kill plenty of weeds, making the overall number of mixed seeds very similar.
 Thus, the marginal number of mixed seeds gathered in the alternate route is not worth more than the early 100g.

-Another alternative is to exploit RNG to farm clay, but this is illegal in our ruleset.
+Another alternative is to exploit RNG to farm clay, but this is illegal in our ruleset (since it is unintended by the developer).

-- Adjust UI Scale for pause visibility and Zoom Level for map visibility via the in-game options or see the discussion around zoom in the [appendix](#appendix-a-recommended-restrictions).
 - Take the Parsnip Seeds.
 - Immediately chop down 9 trees until foraging level 1 (8 1/3 trees needed).
 We want to get level 1 before we leave to go foraging so that we have a chance to get silver-quality Spring Onions.
 (Focus on **only** chopping down trees, and begin in the direction of your path to the forest so that some of the weeds you clear are helpful for that.)
   - Only chop down [Maple Trees](https://stardewvalleywiki.com/Maple_Tree) and [Pine Trees](https://stardewvalleywiki.com/Pine_Tree), not the egg-shaped [Oak Trees](https://stardewvalleywiki.com/Oak_Tree).
 (We won't get any [Acorns](https://stardewvalleywiki.com/Acorn) for felling an Oak Tree until Spring 2, and acorns are precious.)